-The College of Southern Idaho will provide every student living in on campus student housing the opportunity and means to identify a missing student contact to be used in the event the student is reported missing.
-Missing student contact information will be registered confidentially and will be accessible only to authorized College officials and may not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.
+CSI will provide every student living in campus student housing the opportunity and means to identify a missing student contact to be used in the event the student is reported missing.
+Missing student contact information will be registered confidentially and will be accessible only to authorized CSI officials and may not be disclosed except to law enforcement personnel in furtherance of a missing person investigation.

-In accordance with the procedures established within this policy, within 24 hours after a student living in on campus student housing has been reported missing and the student is not known to have returned to the College or otherwise been located, the Dean of Students or his/her designee will notify the individual the student has designated as his/her missing person contact.
+In accordance with the procedures established within this policy, within 24 hours after a student living in campus student housing has been reported missing and the student is not known to have returned to CSI or otherwise been located, the Dean of Students or his/her designee will notify the student's designated missing person contact.
 If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or his/her designee will also notify the student's custodial parent or guardian.

-Students will be notified annually that each residential student of the College has the option to confidentially designate an individual to be contacted by the College of Southern Idaho administration no later than 24 hours after the time that it is determined the student is missing.
+Students will be notified annually that each residential student of CSI has the option to confidentially designate an individual to be contacted by the College of Southern Idaho administration no later than 24 hours after the time that it is determined the student is missing.

-CSI provides each student with the means and opportunity to register their confidential missing student contact information the Housing Coordinator by filling out the Address and Contact Information.
+CSI provides each student with the means and opportunity to register their confidential missing student contact information to the Housing Coordinator by filling out the Address and Contact Information.
 This confidential missing student contact can be anyone.
 This option is provided to students even if a student has already registered an individual as a general emergency contact.
 The student also has the option to identify the same individual for both their general emergency contact and missing student contact.

-The College of Southern Idaho, Public Safety Department will assist the Twin Falls Police Department investigate all reports of missing students.
+CSI's Campus Safety Department will assist the Twin Falls Police Department investigation of all reports of missing students.